Improving the convergence of an iterative algorithm for solving arbitrary linear equation systems using classical or quantum binary optimization: Results

 and

 From equation (\ref{QUBOMatrix}) and the $\mathbf{H}$-orthogonality of the vectors $\mathbf{v}_i$ (matrix rows of $\mathbf{V}$), it is possible to see that the QUBO matrix $\mathbf{Q}$ constructed from (\ref{QUBOA}) is always diagonal.
 The QUBO solution is trivial (this means that there are no necessary heuristic algorithms or quantum computers to solve the QUBO problem).
-We show the modified iterative process in the algorithm \ref{algo3}.
+The modified iterative process is shown in Algorithm 3, shown in Figure \ref{algo3}